JeffGregorio/LibAG/README.md

 Note that this approximation &#969;<sub>n</sub> ≈ &#945; yields a stable filter for &#969;<sub>n</sub> < 1, or <img src="https://render.githubusercontent.com/render/math?math=f < \frac{1}{\pi} \approx 0.3183 f_s">.

 This means that we can often use normalized exponential tables with `PgmTable16` as filter coefficients without significant inaccuracy in the magnitude response.
-For example, the following three coefficient tables will result in filters with, for musical purposes, functionally equivalent frequency responses over a cutoff frequency range of (0.2, 2000)Hz.
+For example, the following three coefficient tables will result in filters with (for musical purposes) functionally equivalent frequency responses over a cutoff frequency range of (0.2, 2000)Hz.

 #### Option 1
 The following yields accurate cutoff frequencies over its range as long as f<sub>s</sub> = 16kHz.